-The Professionalism assessment is an educational performance self-assessment that asks questions about competences and performance in a skills hierarchy.
+The Professionalism assessment is an educational workplace-based performance self-assessment that asks questions about competences and performance in a skills hierarchy.
 The Professionalism assessment for nurses describes in detail at task and acitivity level (i.e. knowledge, skills and attitude) what nurses do, from beginner to expert.
 The Professionalism assessment was developed after extensive exploration and analysis of the nursing practise.
 Every nurse completes the assessment from their own perspective.
 Taking into account their role, domain (i.e. the context where they work), tasks and activities.
 In the Professionalism assessment we don’t ask for opinions, but for verifiable facts and behavior.

 The answers concern types of knowledge, knowledge content and behaviour levels.
 The Professionalism assessment aims to reflect the nursing practice with a scope that is as inclusive as possible.